lamelemon/Sillyenchants/README.md

 If your server shuts down without restarting, you should be able to start up the server again.

 See [Guide](https://gist.github.com/Prof-Bloodstone/6367eb4016eaf9d1646a88772cdbbac5) if you'd like to make your server restart instead of having it shut down all the way.

+## Fun maths
+A desmos graph for most the enchantment calculations (e.g. shockwave strength) can be found [Here](https://www.desmos.com/calculator/j0dkngxew2).
+This probably won't be constantly up to date as I am updating it whenever I remember to.